Vaginal pain can be a temporary symptom of infection or injury. However, in some cases, it can be a chronic symptom with no known cause.

 - pelvic floor exercises

 Home remedies cannot treat bacterial vaginal infections, and trying these methods may give an infection time to get worse.

 Anyone who suspects that they have a bacterial infection should see a doctor for a diagnosis and treatment.

-- using a sitz bath, ice packs, numbing sprays, or a combination to ease the pain of a vaginal tear
+Those with a vaginal tear can often ease the pain using a sitz bath, ice packs, numbing sprays, or a combination of these remedies.

 - wearing a condom during sex

 - undergoing regular STI testing and asking all partners about their STI status